bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 A final reason to not choose hypermedia isn't technical, but rather sociological: currently, hypermedia simply isn't in favor in web development.
 Many companies have adopted React as their standard library for building web applications.
 Many developers and consultants have bet their careers on it.
 Many hiring managers have never heard of hypermedia, let alone htmx, but put React on every job they post out of habit.
-It is certainly much easier to hire for r
+It is certainly much easier to hire for!

 While this is frustrating, it is a real phenomenon and should be borne in mind with humility.
 Although Contexte was able to rewrite their application quickly and every effectively in htmx, not all teams are as small, agile and